This post contains affiliate links.

 For years my family and I traveled to my mother’s house in Pennsylvania for the Thanksgiving weekend.
 And every year we’d drive through the Finger Lake wine country around Naples NY.
 In the village of Naples there are always signs along the road for Grape Pie, which is a popular local dessert made with Concord grapes.
-So this year I was inspired by a recipe at Amazing Ribs and made some mini Grape Pies for our holiday feast.
+So this year I was inspired by a recipe at Amazing Ribs and made some mini Grape Pies.

 It turns out the dessert is a little time consuming to make, mainly because you have to peel the grapes to separate the skin from the pulp.
 While that seems intimidating the peels actually slide right off when you pinch the grapes.
 The peels are a deep purple and the pulp inside is green.
 It took me about 20 minutes to squeeze all the grapes and separate the peels.

 Once that step is done the rest is easy.
 The pulp has to be boiled for a few minutes, and then strained to remove the seeds.
 Then boiled and strained pulp is mixed with the grape skins, tapioca and sugar and the filling is ready to go.
 Most Grape Pies use a floating crust or a lattice crust so that the pretty purple grapes shine through.
 I used a cookie cutter to make an autumn leaf top crust that floats on top of the grape filling.
 I made mini pies, mainly because I wanted to use the maple leaf cookie cutter and it was the perfect size for covering the mini pie tins.